Providing support on results day

 Nerves are natural on results day.
 You can’t control what’s in the envelope, but you can manage the mood.
 Help your son, daughter or young person to stay calm, and composed – as a parent or carer, it’s your most important job.

 Mission accomplished, and congratulations – it’s time to celebrate!
 Their university place will be confirmed online, via UCAS, and a confirmation letter will be sent in the post.
 Keep hold of that letter – it explains what to do next.

 It’s not uncommon, and it’s a nice surprise.
 They could stick with their firm choice – alternatively, they may want to consider a different course, or university.
 You’ll find more tips and details below, in our Adjustment section.

-In the case of a near-miss, we recommend contacting the university – your son or daughter could still be accepted, or offered a place on a similar course.
+In the case of a near-miss, we recommend contacting the university – your son, daughter or young person could still be accepted, or offered a place on a similar course.
 Failing that, they could find new opportunities through the Clearing process (see below).
 There’s also the possibility of re-marking, re-sitting, or even re-applying in the next academic year.
 Just remember to stay calm – they’ll take your lead, and they’ll need some positivity.

 A gap year, related work experience, or just a change of heart – whether declining or deferring, your teenager will need to inform the university’s admissions office.
 Make sure that they’re 100% certain about their choice – ideally, it’s a decision that should be made before results day, and not in the heat of the moment.